jasonacox/MoviesThisDay/movie_db/README.md

 This folder contains scripts to build an optimized movie database organized by release date (MM-DD).

+## Trending & New Release Movies

+- The database build process now ensures that trending and newly released movies (from TMDB trending API) are always included in the main index, regardless of release date.
+- All correction and update logic (from `updates.jsonl`) is applied before export, so new/corrected movies are always visible after a rebuild.

 ## Create

 1. To create this database, you must first download the [TMDB](https://developer.themoviedb.org/docs/getting-started) raw database from https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies?resource=download